alexjvr1/AriciaAgestis_GWASMS/WGS_raw2variants.md

 * Sometimes jobs stall and run out of wall time.
 Check all the log files for numbers of variants called.
 Jobs that have failed will have an error message and can be rerun.

-7. Concatenate all the bcf files
+7. Concatenate all the bcf files using this [script](https://github.com/alexjvr1/AriciaAgestis_GWASMS/blob/main/Concat.bcf.sh).

 ```
 /newhome/aj18951/1a_Aricia_agestis_WGS_RawData_Oct2019/03_variants.WGS